troynsofor-svg/AI-Portfolio-TROY-NSOFOR/L02_Troy_Nsofor_ITAI_2377_.ipynb/README.md

 (from a cell) serves as a qualitative verification of the successful data cleaning and reconstruction.

 Key Findings: The things I learned in this project are how to code cells in Google Colab.

+Technologies Used:
+- Libraries: (Pandas, Torchvision, Torch, and collections)
+- Tools: (Counter)

+ How to Run:
+ - Open Google Colab
+ - Click on open notebook
+ - Click on L02_Troy_Nsofor_ITAI_2377_.ipynb
+ - Run all the cells from top to bottom